 I’ve come to regard most of scripture like an O. Henry story.
 He was the turn of the 20th-century short story writer who specialized in unexpected endings.
 Everything is going along with stilted predictably and, with no warning at all, everything takes a whiplashed left turn.
 The result is a strong dose of astonishment.
 O. Henry stories, to be sure, owe an unacknowledged debt to how Jesus told a good story.

 At the same time, I’m not always certain our standard interpretations of some parables ever capture the surprise.
 So I often look for other interpretations, a minority report so to speak, just to shake it up a bit.
-I find it rather like hearing a familiar song in a major key sung in a minor one.
+I find it rather like hearing a familiar song in a major key.
 The result is often weirdly haunting.
 That’s what I seek in scripture.

 Take the familiar story of the lost sheep and the dedicated shepherd, found in St. Luke 15:3-7 and St. Matthew 18:10-14.
 One may be read in contrast to the other, the minor key vs. the major, or an O. Henry twist at the end.

 A sheep wanders off.
 Who knows why; sightseeing maybe?
 The shepherd leaves the obedient 99 and tracks down that one errant sheep, scoops it up and returns it to the flock.
 Is the sheep happy about it?
 We don’t know.
 Might it wander off again?
 Possibly, possibly not, but we can’t say.